Honey: from pantry staple to health food

 Dr Nural Cokcetin, Research Fellow at UTS, in collaboration with gastroenterologists and clinical researchers at the Microbiome Research Centre at St George Hospital in Sydney, is exploring the role of honey as a prebiotic food that can promote digestive health.

 Our diet affects the balance of our gut, and in turn, our gut microbiome affects so much of our health.
-An unhealthy gut caused by an imbalance of gut microbes has been linked to colon cancer, irritable bowel syndrome, inflammatory bowel disease, obesity, allergies, asthma, heart conditions and even mental health issues.
+An unhealthy gut with an imbalance of gut microbes has been linked to numerous health problems, including colon cancer, irritable bowel syndrome, obesity, allergies, asthma, heart conditions and even mental health issues.

-Dr Cokcetin says this research shows just a small amount of honey can affect not only the balance of the types of bacteria living in our gut, but can also be beneficial in preventing the onset and progression of gut-related diseases.
+Dr Cokcetin says this research shows how just a small amount of honey can affect not only the balance of bacteria living in our gut; it can also be beneficial in preventing the onset and progression of gut-related diseases.
 It appears that when gut bacteria are “feeding” on honey, they’re producing compounds that have a protective effect.

 “What we’re finding is that by promoting a healthy gut, we can build a much stronger immune system and increase our resilience to disease,” Dr Cokcetin says.
 “Just 20 grams of honey a day can boost the ‘good’ bacteria in our gut that help protect against diseases.”

 Honey as a super drug

 But the benefits of honey extend beyond maintaining the balance of gut microbes.
 The research team is also using an artificial gut system that simulates gut-related diseases and infections.
 The aim is to see how honey works against bacteria like Salmonella and E. coli.